rowanwins/sweepline-intersections/README.md

 `.cloneEventQueue()` - clones the state of the existing event queue that's been populated with geojson.
 Returns a queue that you can pass to the `addData` method

-`.intersect()` - Checks for segment intersections.
-Returns `true` if there are no segment intersections or `false` if there are intersections.
+`.getIntersections(ignoreSelfIntersections)` - Checks for segment intersections.
+Accepts an optional boolean argument to ignore self intersections are only report intersections between features.

 ## Benchmarks